o19s/elasticsearch-learning-to-rank/guide/1-building-features.md

 # Building Features in Elasticsearch Learning to Rank

+In [core concepts](0-core-concepts.md), we mentioned a couple of activities you undertake when implementing learning to rank.

+1. Judgment List Development
+2. Feature Developing & Egnineering
+3. Logging features into the judgment list to create a training set
+4. Training and testing models.

+Creating a judgment list is an activity you undertake on your own, this plugin does not help gather user analytics or user feedback to create judgment lists.
+Tools like [Quepid](http://quepid.com) can be helpful when working with expert users.

+What the plugin CAN do

-Feature development is one of the core activities of learning to rank work.
-This section covers the functionality built into the Elasticsearch Learning to Rank plugin to build & upload features with the plugin.
+ we mentioned working with features as one of the core activities of learning to rank work.

+This section covers the functionality built into the Elasticsearch LTR plugin to build & upload features with the plugin.

 ## What is a feature in Elasticsearch Learning to Rank?

 Elasticsearch LTR features correspond to Elasticsearch queries.
-Elasticsearch queries contain the expressive needs for most feature development.
+The score of an Elasticsearch Query, when run using the user's search terms, are the values you use in your training set.

 Obvious features might include traditional search queries, like a simple "match" query on title: